 Borough Assembly - 3 seats for 3-year terms

 Borough School Board - 2 seats for 3-year terms

 Borough School Board -2 seats for 1-year terms

 Filing for Borough offices is available from August 1 through noon on August 25 in the Borough Clerk’s office.
 Filing forms will be available at the Borough Clerk’s Office and on the Election page of the Borough website beginning July 1.

-1. Register by September 6, 2020, to vote in the October 6, 2020 Regular Borough election 2.
+1. Register to vote no later than 30 days prior to the Regular election 2.
 Decide how you want to vote: in person, by electronic transmission (fax/email), or by mail 3.
 Get educated!
-Pick up sample ballots as early as September 16, 2020 from the Clerk’s Office
+Pick up sample ballots as early as 15 days prior to the election from the Clerk’s Office.

 You will begin receiving your bills electronically with the next billing cycle.

 Low Income Housing Tax Credit - May 15